I am a Notary Public, Solicitor and registered Trust and Estate Practitioner.

 You may also incur what are called disbursements - these are payments that I will make to third parties on your behalf.
 They are not limited to but may include, apostille fees, agent’s fees, translator’s fees, swear fees etc. Any change to these fees between you giving me your instructions and the fee being incurred is beyond both your control and mine, therefore you will be expected to meet the cost of any increase.
 You will be made aware of any increase as soon as practicable after I become aware of that myself.

 Draft documents will be sent to you or your agent by email or standard post.
-All executed documents will be sent by secure post – usually but not limited to Royal Mail Special Delivery or by a private courier (such as DPD).
+All executed documents will be sent by secure post – usually but not limited to Royal Mail Recorded or Special Delivery or by a private courier (such as DPD, DHL or FEDEX).
 I shall, wherever possible, anticipate this expense at the time of providing you with my costing (if required), however this may not always be possible.
 Please note that you, as my client, will be responsible for meeting the costs of postage and secure delivery.
 The documents will only be insured for the standard amount for paper offered by the postage or courier service used.
-All documents are posted or handed to a courier at your risk and I do not accept any liability whatsoever for documents entrusted to postal services or a courier that subsequently results in failed delivery, loss, late collection and/or late delivery regardless of who commissioned the postal or courier service and regardless of the extent of the loss.
-Whilst I am always happy to provide replacements where possible, you, as my client, will be responsible for the cost of replacement which will usually be the full cost of repeating the exercise.
+All documents are posted or handed to a courier at your risk and I do not accept any liability whatsoever for documents entrusted to postal or courier services that subsequently results in failed delivery, loss, late collection and/or late delivery regardless of who commissioned the postal or courier service and regardless of the extent of the loss.
+Whilst I am always happy to provide replacement documents and oversee execution etc, you, as my client, will be responsible for the cost of replacement which will usually be the full cost of repeating the exercise.